-Civil wars and violent secessionist movements often include asymmetrical warfare techniques deployed by the side with fewer resources.
-In addition to traditional combat forces like naval and paramilitary assets, the Tamil Tigers may have invented a terrifying way to inflict damage on their enemy, suicide vests.
+Civil wars and turbulent secessionist movements often include asymmetrical tactics deployed by the side with fewer resources.
+In addition to traditional forces, the Tamil Tigers may have invented a terrifying way to inflict damage on their enemy, suicide vests.

-According to a profile in Time, LTTE created the suicide vest; a weapon that can hide in plain sight, while providing extreme mobility, spontaneity, and ease of access to targets.
-The wearer of the vest is always among those killed, which shows the extreme dedication to the cause for those who carry out attacks; this, in-and-of itself, is a powerful psychological weapon.
-Since the vest was introduced, terrorist groups around the world have used suicide vests to try and achieve their aims through violence.
+According to a profile in Time, LTTE created the device, which can hide in plain sight while providing extreme mobility, spontaneity, and ease of access to targets.
+The wearer of the vest is always among those to perish, which shows the extreme dedication to the cause for those who carry out strikes.
+This is a powerful psychological weapon.
+Since the vest was introduced, terrorist groups around the world have used them to try and achieve their aims through force.

-History shows the notion of wearing explosives against a far more well-equipped military dates to at least the Sino-Japanese War, when Chinese soldiers wore explosive belts and strapped grenades to their bodies on suicide missions.
-However, the modern suicide vest was the creation of the Tamil Tigers.
+History shows the notion of wearing detonating devices against a far more well-equipped military dates to at least the Sino-Japanese War, when Chinese soldiers wore erupting belts and strapped grenades to their bodies.
+However, the modern version of the device was the creation of the Tamil Tigers.

-Insurgent groups have often pull women into their ranks in an effort to grow their troops and create a united population in support of their cause.
+Insurgent groups have often pulled women into their ranks in an effort to increase participation and create a united population in support of their cause.
 The Tamil Tigers were no different; female soldiers were an important part of the organization.
-Women had their own military units in the paramilitary and naval branches of the group.
+Women had their own military units.

-Niromi de Soyza joined the Tamil Tigers in 1987, when she was 17 years old, and extensively documented her experience for a piece in The Telegraph.
-She wrote,
+Niromi de Soyza joined the Tamil Tigers in 1987, when she was 17 years old, and extensively documented her experience for a piece in The Telegraph: